NSW School of Languages logo

 Syllabus (from NESA)

-The course follows the NESA Stage 6 English (EAL/D) syllabus.
+Go to the NESA Stage 6 English (EAL/D) syllabus for more information on the syllabus.